-Now if you know me even slightly, you’ll know that I’m generally not a big fan of trends and fads.
+Now if you know me even slightly, you’ll know that I’m generally not a big fan of kitchen design trends and fads.
 By their very nature, they fall out of favour just as quickly as they became the next big thing.

 And that’s not something you want with a kitchen, which, when designed and built properly, will bring you many years of delight.

 But that’s not to say I ignore all new trends.
 Far from it – when I see an emerging idea, innovation or trend that looks like it’ll last, and brings something new to the kitchen table, I’ll embrace it with great enthusiasm.

 So, on that basis, here are my thoughts on some key kitchen ideas that will help make a great kitchen today and for the foreseeable future.

 Some are timeless, others more recent – but they’re all designed to improve your new kitchen.